Embird Embroidery Software

 Pattern effect created with needle points within rows of stitches

-Additional lines and curves in patterned fills can be achieved using Carvings objects, which must immediately follow the Fill object and its openings.
+Additional lines and curves can be integrated into patterned fills using Carvings objects, which must directly follow the Fill object and its openings.

 Fill object - Additional texture made with Carvings